Visit the student portal for resources and discussion starters for you and your child.

 Parent guide to helping children manage conflict, aggression and bullying by the Australian Psychological Society.

-The Australian Government's Cybersmart website has information for parents about cybersafety issues and resources to discuss with your children.
+The Australian Government Office of the Children’s eSafety Commissioner website has information about online safety issues and resources to discuss with your children.

 Cybersafety Help Button